Akçakoca: The Seljuks and Ottoman

 In the late 19th and early 20th century, Akçakoca was part of the Kastamonu Vilayet of the Ottoman Empire.

 Republic

 After the foundation of Turkish Republic, it was renamed Akçakoca.
 The first governor was Ali Zarifi (Okay).
 Due to the 1999 Düzce and Marmara earthquakes, Düzce had been declared a province by the government, and the town was included in the new province as a district.

+Climate

+Akçakoca has a humid subtropical climate (Köppen: Cfa).

 Economy

 Tourism

 After the 1950s, touristic activities in summer seasons attained an important place in Akçakoca's economy.
 The construction of tourism facilities and new transportation improvements further influenced tourism in the late-1970's.

 Water sports

 Numerous water sports such as sailing, swimming, water skiing, sunbathing, fishing, scuba diving, are performed in Akçakoca.
 Sailing and diving have become more prominent in the last few years.
 In 2010, sailing races have been held as part of the 14th Akçakoca Festival.
 Furthermore, the first Marine and Sailing Club in the town was opened in town in 2012.